Patrika Darbo

 Patrika Darbo is an American actress.
 She made her big screen debut appearing in the 1988 romantic comedy film It Takes Two and later appeared in The 'Burbs (1989), Daddy's Dyin': Who's Got the Will?
 (1990), Spaced Invaders (1990), Leaving Normal (1992), In the Line of Fire (1993) and Midnight in the Garden of Good and Evil (1997).
 Darbo played Roseanne Barr in the 1994 biographical television film Roseanne & Tom: Behind the Scenes.

 Darbo is known for her roles as Nancy Wesley and Shirley Spectra in the television soap operas Days of Our Lives and The Bold and the Beautiful, respectively.
 In 2016, Darbo won a Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series for her role in the online comedy series Acting Dead, becoming the first winner in that category.

-Early life
+Early life and education

 Darbo was born in Jacksonville, Florida, the daughter of Patricia, a restaurant hostess, and "Chubby," a nightclub manager.
 At age six her parents divorced; her mother then married Donald Davidson when Darbo was 11.
 She grew up in Atlanta, Georgia.
 She studied theater at Georgia Southern University in Statesboro, Georgia, graduating in 1970, and later attended the Atlanta School of Drama.
 She worked as a credit manager until 1984, when she began a professional acting career.